tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Earring of Fortunate Happenstance

+While wearing this subtle diamond stud, your attention is magically drawn to any nearby conversations that may be of use to you.
+The earring is obviously of most use in crowded places, like markets or taverns or courts where there are plenty of opportunities for eavesdropping.

+**Quirk:** Unconsciously pauses in the middle of conversations to listen on what’s going on next door.

+---

 #### Pendant of Burning Blood

 _Recharge 11+:_ Your blood is black, thick as treacle and hot as boiling oil.
 As a free action when you take untyped ongoing damage (so, just plain “X ongoing damage”, as opposed to ongoing psychic damage or ongoing fire damage or whatever), you may inflict an amount of fire damage equal to that ongoing damage on all foes engaged with you.